- Superb steering

 A limited-slip differential, which inhibits wheelspin, improving handling and acceleration on low-grip road surfaces (and enhancing control when you’re drifting the car – on a racetrack, for example).

 Every Toyota 86 carries a three-year, 100,000 kilometre warranty.

 Premium paint colours come at an extra cost of about $450.
-Nine colours are available, including one, Moon Slate, that’s exclusive to the GTS+.
+Seven colours are available, including one, Moon Slate, that’s exclusive to the GTS+.
 Only one of them – Ignition Red – is standard at no extra cost.

 Getting into the 86 is not quite as easy as it would be for a similar sized non-sporty car, because the seating position is a bit lower.